Roth IRA Explained: Contributions vs. Conversions, and More

 Think of it like a steel safe, that you might have in your home.
 You can have a safe that’s just empty, with no valuables in it.
 We must put stuff into that safe to help create some kind of a value.

-So, in a Roth IRA, you can basically have any type of investment inside of the account: stocks, bonds, mutual funds, gold, real estate, you're pretty much unlimited as far as the things that you can invest, a Roth IRA in.
+So, in a Roth IRA, you can basically have any type of investment inside of the account: stocks, bonds, mutual funds, gold, real estate.
+You're pretty much unlimited as far as the things that you can invest a Roth IRA in.

 Just like a safe, the more assets you put in the Roth, the more value you get.